-TABLE 12-9 SCHEDULE OF OFF -STREET PARKING REQUIREMENTS RESIDENTIAL USES FORMULA Accessory Apartment One space for apartment + two for single-family house Apartments/Attached condominium units One and one-half spaces for each efficiency or one-bedroom ripar ements/retained condomination units unit; two spaces for each unit with two or more bedrooms Bed and Breakfast Two spaces for owner + one space for each guest room.
-Boarding House One space per bedroom + one space per employee Day Care, Child, Type A and Type B One space per four children of licensed capacity + one space per , , , , , , , , , , , , , , , , , , , employee in addition to the required spaces for the dwelling Dormitory, Fraternity, Sorority One space for each three beds + one space per employee Granny Cottage One space per bedroom Group Home One space per employee on shift of max. employment + two visitors spaces or one space per employee plus one space per two residents where residents can own vehicles Single-Family, Two-Family, Townhouse, One and one-half spaces for each efficiency or one-bedroom Manufactured/Mobile Home unit; two spaces for each unit with two or more bedrooms Three-Family One and one-half spaces for each efficiency or one-bedroom unit; two spaces for each unit with two or more bedrooms COMMERCIAL USES FORMULA Amphitheater, Arena, Auditorium, One space for each three seats or one space per 50 sq. ft. of net Banquet, Exhibition or Meeting Halls, floor area where fixed seating is not available Stadium Amusement Park One space for each three persons at capacity Art Gallery, Antique Store, Interior One space per 300 sq. ft. of net floor area Decorator Service Automobile and Truck Rental One space per 400 sq. ft. of net floor area Automobile Sales (Accessory Service) One space per 400 sq. ft. of net floor area of sales, shop or garage + one space per employee Automobile Service Two spaces per service bay (excluding the bay)+ one space per employee and one space per vehicle used in operation of the D 11 / F2 11 / 11 / 11 service Banking / Financial Institution One space per 400 sq. ft. of net floor area + stacking space for (Drive-in Service Window - Sec.
-10-9) drive-in service lane (Sec 10-9) Batting Cage One space per cage + one space per employee Barber Shops & Beauty Salon One space per 100 square feet of net floor area Billiard Parlor or Pool Room One space per 100 square feet of net floor area Bowling Alley Six spaces per lane Building Materials, Sales and Distribution One space per 400 sq. ft. of net floor area Car Wash, Automated Five steeleing spaces for each automated car week lane ŕ Five stacking spaces for each automated car wash lane.
-Four stacking spaces for each stall + two drying spaces for each Car Wash, Self Service stall Convenience Store (with gas pumps) One space per 200 sq. ft. of net floor area + one space per pump + one space per employee Delicatessens, Bakery Goods, Meat, Fruit One space per 150 sq. ft. of net floor area. & Vegetable Markets one space per 130 sq. it. or net noor area.
-Drive-In or Drive-Through Facility Five stacking spaces per lane + one space per employee if Dilyc-in of Dilyc-infough Facility entirely drive-through Durable Goods, Carpet, Furniture and One space per 400 sq. ft. of net floor area Appliances, Sales & Rental one space per 100 sq. in or net noor area Funeral Home or Mortuary One space per 75 sq. ft. of parlor or chapel space or one per five - miliar di mantani j seats, whichever is greater, but not less than 20 spaces Health & Fitness Facility One space per 200 sq. ft. net floor area one space per 200 sq. in flee froot area
+TABLE 12-9 SCHEDULE OF OFF S-STREET PARKING REQUIREMENTS RESIDENTIAL USES FORMULA Accessory Apartment One space for apartment + two for single-family house Apartments/Attached condominium units One and one-half spaces for each efficiency or one-bedroom unit; two spaces for each unit with two or more bedrooms Bed and Breakfast Two spaces for owner + one space for each guest room.
+Boarding House One space per bedroom + one space per employee Day Care, Child, Type A and Type B One space per four children of licensed capacity + one space per employee in addition to the required spaces for the dwelling Dormitory, Fraternity, Sorority One space for each three beds + one space per employee Granny Cottage One space per bedroom Group Home One space per employee on shift of max. employment + two visitors spaces or one space per employee plus one space per two residents where residents can own vehicles Single-Family, Two-Family, Townhouse, One and one-half spaces for each efficiency or one-bedroom Manufactured/Mobile Home unit; two spaces for each unit with two or more bedrooms Three-Family One and one-half spaces for each efficiency or one-bedroom unit; two spaces for each unit with two or more bedrooms COMMERCIAL USES FORMULA Amphitheater, Arena, Auditorium, One space for each three seats or one space per 50 sq. ft. of net Banquet, Exhibition or Meeting Halls, floor area where fixed seating is not available Stadium Amusement Park One space for each three persons at capacity Art Gallery, Antique Store, Interior Decorator Service One space per 300 sq. ft. of net floor area Automobile and Truck Rental One space per 400 sq. ft. of net floor area Automobile Sales (Accessory Service) One space per 400 sq. ft. of net floor area of sales, shop or · · · · · · · · · · · · · · · · · · · garage + one space per employee Automobile Service Two spaces per service bay (excluding the bay)+ one space per employee and one space per vehicle used in operation of the service Banking / Financial Institution One space per 400 sq. ft. of net floor area + stacking space for (Drive-in Service Window - Sec.
+10-9) drive-in service lane (Sec 10-9) Batting Cage One space per cage + one space per employee Barber Shops & Beauty Salon One space per 100 square feet of net floor area Billiard Parlor or Pool Room One space per 100 square feet of net floor area Bowling Alley Six spaces per lane Building Materials, Sales and Distribution One space per 400 sq. ft. of net floor area Car Wash, Automated Five stacking spaces for each automated car wash lane.
+Car Wash, Self Service Four stacking spaces for each stall + two drying spaces for each stall Convenience Store (with gas pumps) One space per 200 sq. ft. of net floor area + one space per pump + one space per employee Delicatessens, Bakery Goods, Meat, Fruit & Vegetable Markets One space per 150 sq. ft. of net floor area.
+Drive-In or Drive-Through Facility Five stacking spaces per lane + one space per employee if entirely drive-through Durable Goods, Carpet, Furniture and Appliances, Sales & Rental One space per 400 sq. ft. of net floor area Funeral Home or Mortuary One space per 75 sq. ft. of parlor or chapel space or one per five seats, whichever is greater, but not less than 20 spaces Health & Fitness Facility One space per 200 sq. ft. net floor area ······